Review of 可爱的鼠小弟 Little Mouse Series, Our Favorite Chinese Picture Books

 打破杯子的鼠小弟 (Book 8)

-The next few photos show Little Mouse Broke the Mug 打破杯子的鼠小弟 (Book 8).
-This is a great book about honesty and integrity about making mistakes.
+The next few photos show Little Mouse Broke the Mug 打破杯子的鼠小弟.
+This is a great book about honesty, integrity, and overcoming mistakes.

-Since the text and illustrations show other animals breaking the glass, this was another example for my daughter to learn that illustrations often show thoughts rather than real events.
+Since the text and illustrations show other animals breaking the glass, this was another example for my children to learn that illustrations often show thoughts rather than real events.

 可爱的鼠小弟 Little Mouse Series